observablehq/plot/README.md

 * **width** - the outer width of the plot (including margins)
 * **height** - the outer height of the plot (including margins)

-The default *width* is 640.
-On Observable, it can be set to the [standard width](https://github.com/observablehq/stdlib/blob/master/README.md#width) to make full-width responsive plots.
-The default *height* is 396 if the plot has a *y* or *fy* scale; otherwise it is 90 if the plot has an *fx* scale, and 60 if it does not.
-(The default *height* will be getting smarter for ordinal domains; see [#337](https://github.com/observablehq/plot/pull/337).)
+The default **width** is 640.
+On Observable, the width can be set to the [standard width](https://github.com/observablehq/stdlib/blob/master/README.md#width) to make responsive plots.
+The default **height** is 396 if the plot has a *y* or *fy* scale; otherwise it is 90 if the plot has an *fx* scale, or 60 if it does not.
+(The default height will be getting smarter for ordinal domains; see [#337](https://github.com/observablehq/plot/pull/337).)

-TODO Describe the default margins based on the plot’s axes.
-Mention that margins are not automatically sized to make room for tick labels, as this would lead to inconsistent layout across plots; instead, you are expected to shorten your tick labels or increase the margins as needed.
+The default margins depend on the plot’s axes: for example, the top and bottom margins are at least 30 if there is a corresponding top or bottom *x* axis, and the left and right margins are at least 40 if there is a corresponding left or right *y* axis.
+For simplicity’s sake and for consistent layout across plots, margins are not automatically sized to make room for tick labels; instead, shorten your tick labels or increase the margins as needed.
+(In the future, margins may be specified indirectly via a scale property to make it easier to reorient axes without adjusting margins; see [#210](https://github.com/observablehq/plot/issues/210).)

 The **style** option allows custom styles to override Plot’s defaults.
 It may be specified either as a string or an object of properties (*e.g.*, `"color: red"` or `{color: "red"}`).
 By default, the returned plot has a white background, a max-width of 100%, and the system-ui font.
 Plot’s marks and axes default to [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword), meaning that they will inherit the surrounding content’s color.
 For example, for a dark theme: